determined-ai/determined/docs/tutorials/quickstart-mdldev.rst

 -  Master node:

    -  At least 4 CPU cores.
 The master node does not require GPUs.
-   -  Intel/AMD x86 and Arm architectures are supported.
+   -  Intel/AMD x86 architectures are supported.
    -  8GB RAM
    -  200GB of free disk space.

 -  Agent node:

    -  At least 2 CPU cores.
-   -  Intel/AMD x86 and Arm architectures are supported.
+   -  Intel/AMD x86 architectures are supported.
    -  If you are using GPUs, NVIDIA GPUs with compute capability 3.7 or greater are required: K80, P100, V100, A100, GTX 1080, GTX 1080 Ti, TITAN, or TITAN XP.
    -  4GB RAM